dart-lang/site-www/src/install/windows.md

 ---
-layout: default
-title: "Installing Dart on Windows"
+title: Installing Dart on Windows
-description: "Installing and updating the Dart SDK on Windows with Chocolatey or an installer."
+description: Installing and updating the Dart SDK on Windows with Chocolatey or an installer.
 permalink: /install/windows
 js:
 - url: /install/archive/assets/install.js
   defer: true